Compare Popular Online Grief Counseling Programs

 All 50 states and the District of Columbia require private practice substance abuse, behavior disorder, and mental health counselors to be licensed.
 Licensure requires passing a state board-approved examination and, in most cases, candidacy is only open to those with a master’s degree.
 Graduates may be eligible to apply for the Licensed Professional Counselor (LPC) exam.
 After two years of supervision under a fully licensed professional, they may be eligible to apply for the Licensed Clinical Professional Counselor (LCPC) exam.

-There are also numerous certifications available for counseling professionals to pursue.
-While none are necessarily required, most can be extremely beneficial and may help candidates stand out among their competition.
+There are numerous certifications available for counseling professionals to pursue.
+While none are necessarily required, they can be extremely beneficial and may help candidates stand out among their competition.
 In particular, grief counselors who aspire to specialize in death and bereavement counseling should strongly consider enrolling in a certification training program.

 The American Academy of Greif Counseling (AAGC) offers several certification programs.
 To receive Grief Counseling Certification, grief counselor professionals must complete a four-course program.
 To earn a Fellowship in Grief Counseling, candidates must complete a seven-course program.
 Both are available completely online.